pentagramswheel/libra/README.md

 ----

 ##### DraftPlayer

+A class which represents a player within a draft.

 ###### Instance Variables
 1.`boolean captainStatus1, captainStatus2` - flags for checking captaincy with respect to the two teams of the draft.